AI-Model-Development/lab01/README.md

 ## Activity Steps:
 With the custom dataset, please do the following:

-### Part A. Tokenizing and describing decrypted data on pre-trained tokenizer models:
+### Part A. Tokenizing data on a toy BPE tokenizer:
-Do all the following tasks, only using the test dataset:
+Do all the following tasks, only using your dataset:

-    1. Run the baseline BPE tokenizer over your dataset.
-    2. Count how many names, social security numbers, or other sensitive or protected data you reveal by tokenizing the dataset.
+1. In your terminal, run the file: baseline_bpe_tokenizer.py
+2. Observe the output in your terminal.
+3. Complete the Google form questions in the section about this PY file.

+### Part B. Pretokenization counts of decrypted sensitive tokens.
+Count the number of decrypted sensitive tokens revealed during pretokenization (the stage of tokenizing a dataset before training a tokenizer model on the dataset).
+1. In your terminal, run the file: pretokenization_count_decrypted_tokens.py
+2. Observe the output in your terminal.
+3. Complete the Google form questions in the section about this PY file.

+### Part C. Create a training dataset:
+Create a training dataset from your activity dataset.
+1. In your terminal, run the file: create_train_set.py
+2. Observe the output in your terminal.
+3. Complete the Google form questions in the section about this PY file.

-### Part B. Create train and test datasets:
+### Part D. Create a test dataset:
-Spit the dataset into train and test datasets.

-    - The training examples are labeled "training" in the dataset.
-    - The test examples are labeled "test" in the dataset.
+Create a test (evaluation) dataset from your activity dataset.
+1. In your terminal, run the file: create_test_set.py
+2. Observe the output in your terminal.
+3. Complete the Google form questions in the section about this PY file.

-### Part C. Training a custom tokenizer and describing decrypted data:
+### Part E. Training a custom tokenizer and describing decrypted data:
-    1. Using the bpe_training.py file and your **training** dataset, train a custom BPE tokenizer model.
-        - Make sure to insert the name of your new training dataset into the code before running it.
-    2. After training a custom BPE tokenizer model, run it over the **test** dataset.
+Train a custom BPE tokenizer using your individual activity dataset.
+1. In your terminal, run the file: train_custom_bpe.py
+2. Observe the output in your terminal.
+3. Complete the Google form questions in the section about this PY file.

-### Part D. Email your teaching team to receive the codebook dataset to decrypt your tokenized test dataset:
+### Part F. Email your teaching team: send your activity files & request answer key.
-    1. After you've trained the BPE tokenizer and run it over your test dataset, email your teaching team to receive your `codebook.csv' file.
+1. After you've trained the BPE tokenizer, email your teaching team to receive your `codebook.csv' file (the name of the CSV file you receive might differ somewhat).
 2. Add the `codebook.csv' file to the directory where you are running your code.

-    3. Run the `<INSERT>.py` file to decrypt the Cipher tokens.
-    4. In a table, report the types of sensitive data, as well counts, found after using the custom BPE tokenizer and codebook on your test set.
+## Part G. Post tokenization counts of decrypted sensitive tokens.
+Count the number of decrypted sensitive tokens revealed during post-tokenization (the stage of tokenizing a dataset AFTER training a tokenizer model).
+1. In your terminal, run the file: post_count_decrypted_tokens.py
+2. Observe the output in your terminal.
+3. Complete the Google form questions in the section about this PY file.

 # Submitting your lab activity to receive participation credit:
-To receive credit for completing this lab, please email your instructor and TA a link to a Google document (attached to your Andrew account) that contains the following information:
+To receive credit for completing this lab, please complete the Google form/survey published to our internal Course page (using your university email).

-    1. Your name.

-    2. Sensitive Data Description, Pre-training BPE Table: A table listing the sensitive or protected data you were able to find in your test dataset after tokenizing it with the baseline BPE model.
-Note this count should be based on your test dataset.

-    3. Sensitive Data Description, Post-training BPE Table: A table listing how many types of special tokens you were able to find in the dataset after training the BPE tokenizer on your training dataset.
-Note this count should be based on your test dataset.

 # How will participation credit be graded/evaluated?
 Participation points ('credit') will be awarded based on completion.
 This means we will not grade you based on the number of 'correct' answers to the activities.